 - Blockchain provides transparency, by allowing anyone who is authorised to access the network to track the transactions that happened in the past.
 This can provide a reliable way to identify a specific source of any data leakages and take quick remedial action.

 - Blockchain can enable fast processing of transactions and coordination among billions of connected devices.
-As the number of interconnected devices grows, the distributed ledger technology provides a viable solution to support the processing of the large number of transactions.
+As the number of interconnected devices grows, the distributed ledger technology provides a viable solution to support the processing of a large number of transactions.

 5. IoT in retail – safer and more efficient stores and supermarkets